Brazilian Navy: Peacekeeping and Search And Rescue missions

-Notable search and rescue missions

 AFF447 (2009)

 Flight 447 was due to pass from Brazilian airspace into Senegalese airspace at approximately 02:20 (UTC) on 1 June, and then into Cape Verdean airspace at approximately 03:45.
 Shortly after 04:00, when the flight had failed to contact air traffic control in either Senegal or Cape Verde, the controller in Senegal attempted to contact the aircraft.
 When he received no response, he asked the crew of another Air France flight (AF459) to try to contact AF447; this also met with no success.

 The Brazilian Navy also moved three vessels initially, being the patrol vessel Grajaú, the frigate Constituição and the corvette Caboclo to aid in the searches.
 Subsequently, the tanker Almirante Gastão Motta and the frigate Bosisio were sent, increasing the search force of the navy to five boats.

 During the search period, 51 bodies were recovered, more than 600 pieces of the aircraft, as well as passengers' luggage.
 A total of 1,344 officers of the Brazilian Navy and eleven vessels, 35,000 miles, were directly involved in the search, rescue and support.